MasoudGorji/masoudgorji.github.io/graduate.md

             <p>I successfully designed, built, and tested a complete low-cost 5-DOF robotic arm system specifically designed for safe human-robot object handover interactions.
 This project addressed the challenge of creating affordable yet capable robotic assistants for collaborative environments.</p>

             <div class="highlight-box">
-                <p><strong>Key Innovation:</strong> Combining custom 3D-printed hardware with advanced perception systems to create a safe, interactive robotic platform at a fraction of the cost of commercial solutions.</p>
+                <p><strong>Key Achievement:</strong> Combining custom 3D-printed hardware with advanced perception systems to create a safe, interactive robotic platform at a fraction of the cost of commercial solutions.</p>
             </div>

-            <p>The final system leverages custom cycloidal gearboxes, a hybrid motor approach, and deep learning-based perception to enable safe and reliable object handover from a human user, demonstrating that affordable robotics can achieve meaningful human-robot interaction.</p>
+            <p>The final system uses real-time grasp detection and hand segmentation to enable safe and contact-free object handovers from humans to the robot, demonstrating that affordable robotics can achieve meaningful human-robot interaction.</p>

             <a href="#final-demo" class="btn">See Final Demonstration <i class="fas fa-arrow-right"></i></a>
         </div>